 "C'mon, Ephraim.
 Smile for me, like you always do..."

 Knoll and Duessel's A support conversation: "We are dead men who strayed too far from our graves."
 Knoll himself is a magnet for tragedy, especially his ending.
-He doesn't even stay to enjoy Grado being back to normal and if you go by the aforementioned support, it's possible he's dead.
+He doesn't even stay to enjoy Grado being back to normal, and if you go by the aforementioned support, it's possible that he's dead.

 Actually his ending and supports with Natasha implies that he stayed and helped restore Grado, and eventually left his homeland, likely out of guilt for being one of the assistants of Lyon who unintentionally assisted his prince in causing a war and resurrecting the Demon King, which is also quite depressing.

 The very last piece of dialogue in the game, a post-credits picture of Lyon meeting Eirika and Ephraim for the first time.
-The text box only gives Lyon's speech, and it rends you the core after the ending you've just been through:
+The text box only gives Lyon's speech, and it rends you to the core after the ending you've just been through:

 Lyon: Oh, are you...
 I'm...
 My name is Lyon.
 Uh-huh.
 That's me...The son of the emperor.
 You're Prince Ephraim and Princess Eirika from Renais, aren't you?
 I heard you were coming, and I've been waiting here all day.
 I've always wanted...
 I don't have any friends my own age...
 So, Prince Ephraim...
 Princess Eirika...
 What do you say?
 From now on, let's be friends...